evmcnb/quartz/content/Pearls/Osteomyelitis.md

 * Penetrating - skin flora/ environment
 * Sickle cell - Salmonella sp.

-Treat with long-term antibiotics and debidement of infected [[Pearls/Bone|Bone]] in severe cases
+Treat with long-term antibiotics and debridement of infected [[Pearls/Bone|Bone]] in severe cases

 Early detection and aggressive management are crucial to prevent complications such as [[Pearls/Bone|Bone]] necrosis and systemic spread of infection.